 7. If We Change or Cancel Your Holiday

 As we plan your holiday arrangements well in advance, we may occasionally have to make changes or cancel your booking and we reserve the right to do so at any time.
 If we make a major change to your holiday, we will inform you or your travel agent as soon as reasonably possible if there is time before your departure.
 You will have the choice of either accepting the change, accepting an offer of alternative travel arrangements of comparable standard from us if available (we will refund any price difference if the alternative is of a lower value), or cancelling your holiday and receiving a full refund of all monies paid.
 In some cases we will also pay compensation (see below).
 These options don’t apply for minor changes.
 Examples of minor changes include alteration of your outward/return flights by less than 12 hours, changes to aircraft type, change of accommodation to another of the same or higher standard, changes of carriers.
 We will not cancel your travel arrangements less than 8 weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
+We may cancel your holiday before this date if, e.g., the minimum number of clients required for a particular travel arrangement is not reached.
 Force majeure is unusual or unforeseeable circumstances beyond our control.
 These can include, for example, war, riots, industrial disputes, terrorist activity and its consequences, natural or nuclear disasters, fire, adverse weather conditions, epidemics and pandemics, unavoidable technical problems with transport.
 If we cancel or make a major change we will pay compensation of £40 per person (nil if before balance due date) except where the major change or cancellation arises due to reasons of force majeure.
 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.